matter-labs/anvil-zksync/README.md

 ## Rich accounts
-The node is also starting with a bunch of tokens allocated to the following accounts, that you can use for testing:
+The node is also starting with 10000 ETH allocated to each of the following accounts, so that you can use for testing:

 | account id | private key |
 |---|---|